AeroTechLab/Robot-Control-Interface/README.md

 In **Robot Control Interface**, those controlled robot variables/coordinates are named **axes** (as an analogy with joystick/gamepad axes that control motion).
 The higher-level control pass is responsible for performing conversions **from joint to axis space for measurement**, and **from axis to joint space for actuator control setpoint calculation**.
 It also involves things like **joint impedance estimation and modulation based on axes data** and **reading of extra sensors, that aren't components of joint actuators (like contact ones)**.

-With this, it is intended that robot control internals (for each implementation) are abstracted away, leaving the user/client to only worry about reading from joint/axes and writing to axes variables.
+With this, it is intended that robot control internals (for each plug-in implementation) are abstracted away, leaving the user/client to only worry about reading from joint/axes and writing to axes variables.

 As, from user's point of view, **axis** or **joint** control is fundamentally the same, they alse use [the same structure](https://labdin.github.io/Robot-Control-Interface/structRobotVariables.html) of [double precision floating-point](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) control variables: